Call for Proposals 2017-2018

-The Center for the Comparative Study of Race and Ethnicity announces its 2016-2017 call for proposals for competitive grants, open to all faculty, staff and students.
-These grants are made available to support research, programming, and/or community engagement projects related to the study of race, ethnicity and social difference.
-Priority will be given to proposals that reflect this years CCSRE theme: “Changing the Narrative.”
+The Center for the Comparative Study of Race and Ethnicity announces its CCSRE Call for Proposals 2017-2018 (pdf) for competitive grants, open to all faculty, staff and students.
+These grants are made available to support research, programming, the arts, and/or community engagement projects related to the study of race, ethnicity and social difference.
+Priority will be given to proposals that reflect this year's CCSRE theme: “Intersectionality.”

 Purpose and Scope of Grants

 While this call is open to all faculty, staff and students, applications over the past two years have become increasingly competitive.
 Proposals that utilize critical1 theoretical frameworks, methods and approaches as well as those from first time applicants will be given priority.
 This includes but is not limited to:

-- Research projects or artistic endeavors that are relevant to the theme and/or the study of race, ethnicity and/or social difference;
+1. Research projects or artistic endeavors that are relevant to the theme and the study of race, ethnicity and/or social difference;

 4. Work groups interested in examining and improving current policy or practice; and,

 Amount of Grants

-The total budget for awards across the 2016-2017 academic year is $8,000.
-Individual awards of up to $500 will be awarded to those groups or individuals meeting the eligibility criteria.
+The total budget for awards across the 2017-2018 academic year is $8,000.
+Individual awards of up to $500 will be awarded to those groups or individuals whose proposals meet the eligibility criteria.

 The following requirements should be carefully considered before submitting your proposal:

 - Proposals for the 2017-2018 grant cycle will be reviewed on the following dates: October 13, 2017, and February 9, 2018.

-- All funds for awarded grants must be encumbered within the 2016-2017 budget cycle.
-Funds not yet spent by May 1st will be returned to the CCSRE general operating budget unless prior approval has been given to expend funds beyond that date.
+- All funds must be used within the 2017-2018 budget cycle.
+Funds not yet spent by May 1, 2018, will be returned to the CCSRE general operating budget unless prior approval has been given to expend monies beyond that date.

 - Connecticut College full-time tenured, tenure-track, visiting, and adjunct faculty, staff and students are all eligible to apply.